 In considering positions in support of and against maintaining the current treatment, Work Track members raised arguments that relate more broadly to discussions of geographic names.
 These include the applicability of and relevance of law and public policy, the issue of whether the intended use of the TLD matters.
 These issues are covered in greater depth in f.1 of the deliberations section.

-The Work Track reviewed the general points in support of and against the use of the the support/non-objection requirement in the New gTLD Program.
+The Work Track reviewed the general points in support of and against the use of the support/non-objection requirement in the New gTLD Program.
 See section f.2.3 for details.

 In addition, Work Track members raised specific points in support of continuing the 2012 Applicant Guidebook treatment for this category.
 Some believe that: